Learn About GVI’s History!

 Where can I learn more about food justice?

 In November, 2023 we released “The Food Justice Framework.”
 The FJF serves as a guide for people who are interested in incorporating food justice and racial equity into their organizations’ work, but who don’t know where to start.
-Here is a link to the FJF https://www.gogvi.org/the-food-justice-framework & here is a link where you can find information about food access in Bridgeport https://www.gogvi.org/new-page-3.
+Here is a link to the FJF https://www.gogvi.org/the-food-justice-framework & here is a link where you can find information about food access in Bridgeport https://www.gogvi.org/for-everyone.

 I am a teacher, do you have any resources for my classroom?